 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today Tuesday, 19th of March of 2024, the sun will rise in Point of Pines (Bayou Cumbest) at 6:57:42 am and sunset will be at 7:05:32 pm.
-In the high tide and low tide chart, we can see that the low tide will be at 5:03 am and the high tide will be at 7:02 pm.
+Today Monday, 8th of December of 2025, the sun rose in Point of Pines (Bayou Cumbest) at 6:38:30 am and sunset was at 4:53:14 pm.
+In the high tide and low tide chart, we can see that the only low tide of the day was at 10:47 am.

-The following graph shows the progression of the tidal coefficient in the month of March of 2024.These values give us a rough idea of the tidal amplitude in Point of Pines (Bayou Cumbest), forecast in March.
+The following graph shows the progression of the tidal coefficient in the month of December of 2025.These values give us a rough idea of the tidal amplitude in Point of Pines (Bayou Cumbest), forecast in December.

 Large coefficients indicate important high and low tides; major currents and movements usually take place on the sea bed.
 But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in Point of Pines, the wind in Point of Pines and the surf forecast in Point of Pines before you go fishing.